david-millett/minecreeper/README.md

 The parts of the project that I anticipated to be the sticking points actually ended up going quite smoothly - it was parts I wasn't expecting that caused the most problems.

+### Adding replay functionality

 Probably the most game-breaking moment throughout the project was trying to implement the ability to 'replay' the game and change the difficulty.
 At first, when I tried to implement the replay, I kept generating multiple non-functioning boards on the screen.
 The problem was that I wasn't resetting all of the game's variables properly.
 This led me to include a new `resetVariables()` function at the beginning of the `init()` function to ensure everything was comprehensively wiped clean and set to its initial value.

 ```JavaScript
 const resetVariables = () => {